SimbaTeron/knowyourole-frontend/replit.md

-# KnowRole - Everyday Compass Personality Discovery
+# KnowYouRole - Everyday Compass Personality Discovery

 ## Overview

-KnowRole is a personality discovery application with an "Everyday Compass" aesthetic, guiding users through self-discovery.
+KnowYouRole is a personality discovery application with an "Everyday Compass" aesthetic, guiding users through self-discovery.
 It uses hand-drawn visuals and journal-like designs to offer a warm, grounded journey.
 The application helps users discover personality traits via age-tier selection, mood assessment, optional location integration, and a comprehensive quiz.
 The business vision is to provide a contemplative and insightful self-discovery tool, with future potential for advanced AI-driven personality analysis and personalized growth features.

 ## User Preferences